Integrating Mechanistic Modeling and Machine Learning to Study CD4+/CD8+ CAR-T Cell Dynamics with Tumor Antigen Regulation: Methods

 In this model, we introduce a mechanistic distinction between CD4\textsuperscript{+} and CD8\textsuperscript{+} CAR-T cells by allowing CD4\textsuperscript{+} cells to play a major modulatory role in CD8\textsuperscript{+} killing.
 Specifically, the cytotoxic killing rate of CD8\textsuperscript{+} cells is scaled by a Hill-type function of the CD4\textsuperscript{+} effector population, representing cytokine-mediated helper effects.
 This modulation is modeled as:

 where \( \eta_k \) denotes the maximum fold-increase in CD8\textsuperscript{+} cytotoxicity attributable to CD4\textsuperscript{+} T cell-derived cytokines, and \( K_\eta \) is the half-saturation constant (Ahrends et al. 2017).
 Biologically, this formulation reflects the role of CD4\textsuperscript{+} T cells, particularly Th1-like CAR-T cells, in secreting cytokines such as interferon-gamma (IFN-\(\gamma\)) and interleukin-2 (IL-2), which are known to enhance the activation, survival, and cytotoxic function of CD8\textsuperscript{+} T cells (Boulch et al. 2021).
-IFN-\(\gamma\) also promotes tumor antigen presentation and induces tumor cell apoptosis, thereby indirectly causing cytotoxicity (Bove et al. 2023); this is reflected in the final term of Eq.
-(1).
+IFN-\(\gamma\) also promotes tumor antigen presentation and induces tumor cell apoptosis; accordingly, the final term in Eq.~(1) represents an effective CD4\textsuperscript{+}-mediated contribution to tumor control through cytokine signaling rather than direct cytotoxic killing (Bove et al., 2023).

 CD4\textsuperscript{+} T cells are also known to increase the regeneration of memory CD8\textsuperscript{+} T cells from effector CD8\textsuperscript{+} T cells.
 As such, a Hill-type function of the CD4\textsuperscript{+} effector cells was also included as a factor in the regeneration term for CD8\textsuperscript{+} memory T cells, with parameter estimates from relevant literature (Ahrends et al, 2013).